Human rights in Russia: Political prisoners

-On 10 May 2014, Ukrainian filmmaker Oleg Sentsov was arrested in Simferopol, Crimea.
+On 10 May, 2014, Ukrainian filmmaker Oleg Sentsov was arrested in Simferopol, Crimea.
 He was taken to Russia, where he was sentenced to 20 years in prison for alleged terrorist activities.
 Amnesty International considered the trial unfair and called for the release of Sentsov.
-Human Rights Watch described the trial as a political show trial calling for the liberation of the filmmaker.
-On 7 September 2019 Sentsov was released in a prisoner swap.
+Human Rights Watch described the trial as a political show trial, calling for the release of the filmmaker.
+On 7 September, 2019, Sentsov was released in a prisoner swap.

-In May 2018 Server Mustafayev, the founder and coordinator of the human rights movement Crimean Solidarity was imprisoned by Russian authorities and charged with "membership of a terrorist organisation".
+In May 2018, Server Mustafayev, the founder and coordinator of the human rights movement Crimean Solidarity was imprisoned by Russian authorities and charged with "membership of a terrorist organisation".
 Amnesty International and Front Line Defenders demand his immediate release.

 There were cases of attacks on demonstrators organized by local authorities.

 With the passing of time some of these prisoners have been released or, like Igor Sutyagin, exchanged with other countries for Russian agents held abroad.
 Nevertheless, the numbers continue to mount.
 According to some organisations there are now more than 300 individuals who have either been sentenced to terms of imprisonment in Russia, or are currently detained awaiting trial (in custody or under home arrest), or have fled abroad or gone into hiding, because of persecution for their beliefs and their attempts to exercise their rights under the Russian Constitution and international agreements.

 In April 2019, an Israeli citizen who carried 9.6 grams of hashish was detained in Russia and sentenced to more than seven years in prison in October 2019.
 This sentence had political reasons.
 She was pardoned in January 2020.

 On 22 June 2020, Human Rights Organization along with Amnesty International wrote a joint-letter to the Prosecutor General of the Russian Federation, Igor Viktorovich Krasnov.
 In their letter, they asked for the release of six human rights defender who were convicted and sentenced in November 2019 to prison terms ranging from seven to 19 years on groundless terror-related charges.